ariangokhale-msft/staffing-app/README.md

 ## Staffing Matcher
 This is a POC web application that matches IS members to projects based on their skillset and availability.
 Built with Azure OpenAI and NextJS.
+The application returns projects that meet the required user inputs, as well as a secondary list of projects that a user may still want to consider but don't meet all of the requirements (ex: extra hours, different skillset, etc.)

 Sample input/output: